Time-varying Cost of Distancing: Distancing Fatigue and Lockdowns: Continuous Distancing Cost and Distancing Fatigue

-Figure \ref{fig:fatigue_ex} illustrates Propositions \ref{prop:single_peak_discounting} and \ref{prop:single_peaked_fatigue} when $r=0.1$ and $k_{0}=0.01$.
-Prevalence initially increases relatively quickly which causes individuals to engage in more social distancing.
+Figure \ref{fig:fatigue_ex} illustrates Proposition \ref{prop:single_peak_discounting} when $c_{0}=2$, $r=0.05$, and $k=0.02$.\footnote{ The other parameters are $(\beta, \gamma, I_{0}, \eta, c_{0}, k) = (0.3+\frac{1}{7}, \frac{1}{7}, 0.95 \times 10^{-4}, 2761.63, 0.05, 0.005)$.
+The parameters $(\beta, \gamma, \eta)$ are calibrated for the onset of COVID-19 (when the cost of distancing is normalized at $c=2$) as in \citet*{Carnehl_Fukuda_Kos_23}.
+Unless otherwise stated, we use these parameter values for $(\beta, \gamma, \eta)$ throughout the paper.} Prevalence initially increases relatively quickly which causes individuals to engage in more social distancing.
 Consequently, the distancing cost increases due to fatigue accumulating.
-As the cost increases and prevalence approaches its peak, individuals start increasing their exposure level again.
-After some time, this causes fatigue, and thus, the distancing cost, to slowly decrease again.\footnote{Note that prevalence remains at an almost constant level in our model after the peak.
-This pattern has been empirically documented for the COVID-19 pandemic \citep*[see, for example,][]{atkeson2020four, Gans_22}.
+As the cost increases and the prevalence approaches its peak, individuals start increasing their exposure level again.
+After some time, this causes fatigue, and thus, the distancing cost, to slowly decrease.\footnote{ Note that prevalence remains at an almost constant level in our model after the peak.
+This pattern has been empirically documented for the COVID-19 pandemic (e.g., \citealp*{atkeson2020four} and \citealp{Gans_22}).
 In fact, \citet{Gans_22} proposes a behavioral SIR model in which prevalence is \textit{assumed} to be constant to simplify the analysis.}

+Two remarks are in order.
+First, when $\dot{\varepsilon}(0) <0$, i.e., the susceptible individuals increase distancing at the onset of the epidemic, distancing peaks no later than the peak prevalence.
+This is because, when the prevalence peaks, the distancing cost is still increasing and thus distancing is decreasing.
+Since distancing is increasing at the onset of the epidemic, at some point no later than when the prevalence peaks, distancing has to peak.
+Figure \ref{fig:fatigue_ex} also illustrates this fact.
+Thus, there is a period (from day $62$ to $96$ in the figure) in which both prevalence and exposure increase.